-Right now home is still where the heart is, but it is also where everything else is happening in your life.
-All this togetherness with your house is probably showing you all the places where it just isn’t working for you.
-Use this opportunity to optimize your abode.
-Here are some storage organizing tips to help you get organized.
+While home is where the heart is, it’s also where many other things are happening too.
+With all this togetherness your house is probably showing you all the places where it just isn’t working for you.
+Use this opportunity to get started with these easy home organizing tips you can use today.

 There are two main steps to household organization.
 The first is to take stock of what you have.
-Take note, not only of the items but also their size, quantity and also where you want to use them.
+Note the items you have, their size, quantity and where you want to use them.
 This will determine the type of container you need.
-For example, if you want to store the extra blankets and pillows you use for guests you will need a bigger container, like a chest or a trunk.
-If you want to keep that container in your guest room, then you also probably want a special and attractive piece that matches your decor.
+For example, if you want to store the extra blankets and pillows that you use for guests you will need a bigger container, like a chest or a trunk.
+If you want to keep that container in your guest room, then you also probably want a special and attractive piece that matches your décor.

 If, instead you want to organize your mail or nail polish collection a smaller basket or box is sufficient.
 This makes it easier to choose your container since the smaller size makes less impact on a room and you have more leeway with making it compatible with your existing furniture.